maruel/sillybot/README.md

   [Meta-Llama3-8B-instruct](https://huggingface.co/Mozilla/Meta-Llama-3-8B-Instruct-llamafile)
   at various quantization levels and [Gemma-2-27B instruct](https://huggingface.co/jartine/gemma-2-27b-it-llamafile) in Q6_K.
-- Image: Tested to work with [Segmind SSD-1B with LLCM](https://huggingface.co/segmind/SSD-1B) which is super fast, and [Stable Diffusion 3 Medium](https://huggingface.co/stabilityai/stable-diffusion-3-medium) which is too slow on a M3 Max.
+- Image: Tested to work with [Segmind SSD-1B](https://huggingface.co/segmind/SSD-1B) coupled with [LCM Lora](https://huggingface.co/latent-consistency/lcm-lora-ssd-1b) which is super fast, and [Stable
+  Diffusion 3
+  Medium](https://huggingface.co/stabilityai/stable-diffusion-3-medium) which is
+  too slow on a M3 Max.
-    - Segmind SSD-1B renders under 5s on a M3 Max and 50s on an Intel i7-13700.
+    - Segmind SSD-1B renders under 5s on a MacBook Pro M3 Max, under 50s on an Intel i7-13700 on Ubuntu and under 80s on a i9-13900H on Windows 11.

 ## Setup